 Your unit investment trust fund can be invested in stocks and bonds to make a profit.
-Your fund manager will do most of the leg work on behalf of you and other investors.
-The fund earns through a stock price increase, interest, and dividend.
+Your fund manager will do most of the leg work for you and other investors.
+The fund earns through stock price increase, interest, and dividend.

 Read below what these terms mean:

-- Stock price increase – Your UITF will earn money when the company shares you invested in increase price.
-This can happen if there are many investors attracted to the company’s prospects, such as business projects and expansions.
+- Stock price increase - Your UITF will earn money when the prices of the company shares you invested in have increased.
+This can happen if many investors are attracted to the company’s prospects, such as business projects and expansions.

-- Dividend – This is a sum of money that a company gives to its shareholders out of its profits.
-The company can choose to release some of its annual profits to shareholders, such as yourself, or invest it back into the business.
+- Dividend - This is a sum of money a company gives its shareholders out of its profits.
+The company can release some of its annual profits to shareholders like yourself or invest it back into the business.

-- Bonds – If your UITF in the Philippines is invested in bonds, you’ll earn a profit when the borrower pays the interest.
-Bonds are issued as proof of indebtedness by both private companies and the government.
+- Bonds - If your UITF in the Philippines is invested in bonds, you’ll profit when the borrower pays the interest.
+Private companies and the government issue bonds as proof of indebtedness.

 Pros and Cons of Investing in UITF

-Before investing in UITF, you need to be aware of its advantages and disadvantages.
+Before investing in UITF, you must know its advantages and disadvantages.
 This can help you make an informed decision regarding where you allot your money.

 - Easy way to earn passive income

 - Investment capital as low as ₱5,000

 - Diverse investment in various industries and companies

 - A professional fund manager will do the legwork for you

 - Your return on investment varies

 - Not guaranteed or insured by the Philippine Deposit Insurance Corporation

 - Units don’t give shareholders rights, unlike in stocks